 Porcelain Inlays and Onlays

-Modern cosmetic dentistry has afforded us with advances in technology to help create custom-made fillings to address structural issues with your teeth.
+Modern cosmetic dentistry has provided us with advances in technology to help create custom-made fillings to fix structural issues with your teeth.
 Porcelain inlays and onlays are natural-looking fillings that help repair the surface of your tooth so that they will be stronger while helping to prevent future dental issues.

 Both porcelain inlays and onlays are great for teeth with cavities that require a repair less extensive than a dental crown but are serious enough to need something more supportive than a dental filling.
 They’re also great for teeth that have small cracks or fractures that require restoration.
 Porcelain inlays and onlays are a conservative choice that ensures the preservation of the maximum amount of your own tooth.